Sign up for the Guyana, South America Weekly Newsletter Absolutely Free!

 Be sure to like our Facebook Page: Guyana, South America for more!

-The story of the Old Higue is a Guyanese folklore passed down by word of mouth from generation to generation.
-It is not clear which ethnic group introduced this idea to the Guyanese culture, however, it is most widely circulated amongst the East Indian and African population of Guyana.
+The story of the Old Higue is a Guyanese folklore passed down through oral tradition.
+It is not clear which ethnic group introduced this idea to the Guyanese culture, however, it is most widely circulated amongst the East Indian and African populations along the coastal areas of Guyana.
+The same idea exists in Trinidad which share a similar population history as Guyana, but in Trinidad, the mythical being is referred to as the “Soucouyant.”

 By definition, a myth is a traditional story which seeks to explain historical events or poorly understood natural phenomena even though the explanation may venture into the supernatural.
-Very likely, the story of the old higue might have been started as an attempt to explain away a poorly understood natural phenomenon of which the people of olden days had little understanding.
 But before we speculate on what that natural phenomenon might be, let’s take a closer look at the old higue story in Guyanese tradition.

-According to some accounts, the expressions “old higue” and “fire rass” refer to one and the same (most likely fictitious) creature or supernatural being.
+According to some accounts, the expressions “old higue” and “fire rass” refer to one and the same thing: a vampire-like old woman who has gained the ability to shed her skin and fly off in the nights to suck the blood of victims, mostly babies, the sick, and even cattle.
 However, others say that old higue and fire rass are two distinctive “zombies” or demonic beings which bear a number of similarities.
 They both refer to very old and unattractive women who carry on a normal life in the daytime and fly around as a ball of fire in the night trying to suck blood from people, especially babies.
 This article will treat the term “old higue” and “fire rass” as the same thing since the difference, if any, is minimal.

 According to the ancient Guyanese folklore, the old higue has an appetite for sucking the blood of people, especially babies.
 So she would take off her skin at night, fold it into a calabash, and fly out as a ball of fire and go hunting for people or babies to suck.
 The old higue is said to usually enter through the keyholes of doors, although it can also enter through windows etc. Sometimes, in olden times, when Guyanese wake up with red marks about their bodies, they would think that they had been sucked by an old higue.
-Or if they see red marks about the body of their babies, they would think the same thing, not knowing that there are several documented medical conditions that cause persons to wake up with red marks about the body.
+Or if they see red marks about the body of their babies, they would think the same thing.
+It should be noted that there several documented medical conditions that cause persons to wake up with red marks about the body.

-The story continues to relate that the old higue can be vanquished by putting a bag of rice at the door where the old higue is supposed to enter.
+The story continues that the old higue can be caught by putting a bag of rice at the door where the old higue is supposed to enter.
 The old higue, being “miserly,” will count the rice grains one by one, moving the counted grains from one hand to other.
 The grains will spill forcing her (or it) to start the process all over again.
 The old higue will be unable to exit the location due to repeated counting of the grains and will be caught and beaten to death by the people of the house.
-To date, there has been no credible documented case of any old higue having been caught this way – supporting the argument that the story of old higue is fictitious or a myth.
+To date, there has been no credible documented case of any old higue having been caught this way – further diminishing the idea that the old higue is real.

 So, what do you think or know about the Old Higue?
 Tell us in the comments below.